-Ergonomic Risk Assessments (ERA's)/Ergonomic Evaluations
+Ergonomic Risk Assessments (ERA's) or Evaluations

 Ergonomic Risk Assessments (ERA's) or Ergonomic Evaluations are a critical component of the Ergonomics Program.
-The purpose of an ERA is to recognize and identify MSD hazards and quantify the risk (where feasible).
-When MSD hazards or ergonomic risks are identified, control measures should be implemented to minimize or eliminate exposure to the hazards to the extent financially and technically feasible.
-ERA's may be triggered by any of the following:
+The purpose of an ERA or ergonomic evaluation is to recognize and identify MSD hazards, quantify the risk (where feasible) and implement effective means of reduce risk to the extend feasible.
+When an MSD hazards or ergonomic risk is identified, appropriate control measures should be implemented to eliminate or control the hazards to the extent financially and technically feasible.
+Evaluations may be triggered by any of the following:

-- An employee reports an MSD sign or symptom.
-Both written and verbal reporting are acceptable. - Employees who file a workers' compensation incident report or 1st report of injury should follow all applicable CSU and state of Colorado workers' compensation requirements.
-See the Medical Management section for additional details or the CSU Workers' Compensation website. - Jobs, processes or work activities where work-related ergonomic risk factors have been identified which may cause or aggravate MSDs. - Any change of jobs, tasks, equipment, tools, processes, scheduling or changes in work shift hours. - When a safety walk-through or scheduled inspection or survey uncovers potential MSD hazards.
+- An employee, supervisor, and/or manager simply wishes to have an evaluation of a workstation, tasks, tools, or equipment to prevent the onset of MSDs, prevent inefficiencies and low productivity, etc. - Employees, supervisors, and managers are encouraged to request an ergonomic evaluation (regardless of the area of work) at any point, and ideally, prior to MSD signs or symptoms.
+CSU's ergonomics program is geared toward the prevention of injuries and the program relies upon everyone in the university playing a role in the identification, evaluation, and control of injury risk factor exposure. - An employee reports an MSD sign or symptom.
+Both written and verbal reporting are acceptable. - Employees who file a workers' compensation incident or 1st report of injury should follow all applicable CSU and state of Colorado workers' compensation requirements.
+See Medical Management for additional details. - Jobs, processes, or work activities where work-related ergonomic risk factors have been identified which may cause or aggravate MSDs.

+- Any change of jobs, tasks, equipment, tools, processes, scheduling or changes in work shift hours. - When a safety walk-through or scheduled inspection or survey uncovers potential MSD hazards.

+Employees, supervisors, and/or managers can request an evaluation on the ergonomics website.
+CSU has separate request forms for tasks related to the office and industrial tasks (i.e., any task performed outside of the office/computer environment). http://rmi.colostate.edu/ergonomics/